middlewares/utils/README.md

 echo $response->getBody(); //Hello world
 ```

-The constructor accepts the following arguments:

-* `mixed $callable` It can be callable or a string that can be resolved as callable, for example `MyClass::method`.
-* `array $arguments` Extra arguments passed when it's invoked.
-* `CallableResolverInterface $resolver` Used to resolve the `$callable` argument to generate something really callable.
-Currently there are two available resolvers: `ReflectionResolver` (used by default) and `ContainerResolver` (to use a PSR-11 container)

 ## Helpers

 A collection of helpers for psr-7 message manipulation.
 It contains the following methods: